Friday, November 24 2017 | ASIA TODAY INTERNATIONAL - Reporting the Business that Matters in Asia

 China has taken a major step toward the long-awaited opening of its financial market.
 On last Friday, unveiled at a government briefing, Vice Finance Minister Zhu Guangyao said China will remove foreign ownership limits on banks while allowing overseas firms to take majority stakes in local securities ventures, fund managers and life insurance companies.

-Weekly economic update focusing on the major economic indicators to be released the week of September 11, 2017.
-Special topic: transitioning away from Libor
+Weekly economic update focusing on the major economic indicators to be released the week of November 13, 2017.
+Special topic: will tax reform deliver faster economic growth?